KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 The values for clearcoat layer intensity and clearcoat roughness can be defined using factors, textures, or both.
 If the `clearcoatTexture` or `clearcoatRoughnessTexture` is not given, respective texture components are assumed to have a value of 1.0.
 If both factors and textures are present, the factor value acts as a linear multiplier for the corresponding texture values.

+If `clearcoatNormalTexture` is not given, no normal mapping is applied to the clear coat layer, even if normal mapping is applied to the base material.
+Otherwise, `clearcoatNormalTexture` may be a reference to the same normal map used by the base material, or any other compatible normal map.

 ## Reference

 ### Theory, Documentation and Implementations